How to Ship Boats - Customer Guide

 Start planning your boat shipment at least a month in advance.
 You'll need time to research and purchase a trailer, and prepare your boat for transport.

 Choose the best carrier - not the cheapest.
 It's tempting to go with your lowest quote price, but when it comes to your boat, you really want to make sure the company you hire is specialized and experienced.

 Provide accurate measurements for an accurate estimate.
 Your carrier will include all necessary equipment and fees within their quote.
 Incorrect measurements could lead to an increase in these fees at pickup, or a last minute cancellation.

 Create a fully detailed listing.
 Mention any special requirements.
 Be sure to provide instructions for the pickup and delivery locations.
 Include plenty of photos.
 Take note of any pre-existing damages.

 Choose a carrier with cargo insurance.
-In addition, obtain your own coverage for extra protection. uShip offers cargo insurance, available for purchase at checkout through our secure payments system.
-Read about how cargo insurance works to protect your boat shipment.
-It's important to note that uShip cargo insurance will not cover damages caused to the trailer, or to the boat by the trailer.
+In addition, uShip offers the uShip Protection Plan, available for purchase at checkout through our secure payments system.
+Read about how the uShip Protection Plan works to protect your boat shipment.
+It's important to note that the uShip Protection Plan will not cover damages caused to the trailer, or to the boat by the trailer.
 The quality of your trailer is of utmost importance.

 After You Book